DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 **POA response**    |	Manually set the response code to either of the following: <br> • **Change** <br> • **Accepted** <br> • **Not accepted** - only available for manual selection <br> • **Accepted with reserve** <br> If the auto triggered POA code has been manually overridden using this button, the field **Auto triggered** will be set to _No_.

 #### Line price
-The following tables describe the fields and buttons that are available on the **Line price** tab of the Acknowledgement page.
+The following tables describe the fields and buttons that are available on the **Line price** tab of the Acknowledgement page. <br>
 The **Line price** POA response codes are managed on this tab.

 ##### Fields